Last updated on December 19, 2025

 Urza, Lord High Artificer

-The best artificer in the game, occasional Modern player Urza, Lord High Artificer turns all your artifacts into mana rocks.
-It also does a lot of other things, but that ability alone would make this worth it as a 4-drop.
+The best artificer in MTG, occasional Modern player Urza, Lord High Artificer turns all your artifacts into mana rocks.
+It also does a lot of other great things, but that ability alone would make this worth it as a 4-drop.

 Best Blue Ramp Payoffs